CRBroughton/Forager/README.md

 ### Single binary installation

-Following Pocketbase's philosophy, Forager can be installed a,s a single binary, which will include all of the application (minus the database, which is generated on first start-up).
+Following Pocketbase's philosophy, Forager can be installed as a single binary, which will include all of the application (minus the database, which is generated on first start-up).

 To install Forager using this method, perform the following actions: